New software could run the lab of the future

 Robots have repeatedly demonstrated that they can do the work that humans do.
 And chemists haven’t escaped this automation trend.
 Food, pharmaceutical, and other industries have sped up routine processes by using robots to sample and analyze products.
 Chemists have designed programs like Chematica to let computers plan synthetic routes.
 Research groups have even demonstrated nearly autonomous systems that use machine learning to design, carry out, and evaluate experiments.

 But the cost and complexity of some of these systems make them unattainable for many chemistry labs.
-At the American Chemical Society national meeting in New Orleans on Sunday, Alán Aspuru-Guzik of Harvard University described a free software package called ChemOS that he developed to make the tools of automation available to more scientists.
+At the ACS national meeting in New Orleans last week, Alán Aspuru-Guzik of Harvard University described a free software package called ChemOS that he developed to make the tools of automation available to more scientists.

 ChemOS uses machine learning to interpret commands from users and then plan, execute, evaluate, and refine experiments.
-It can communicate with humans through email or programs like Slack and Twitter.
+It can communicate with humans through email or platforms like Slack and Twitter.
 It can also interact with other automation software like the programs that control robotic arms or solution injectors on laboratory machines.
-Aspuru-Guzik compares it to a brain, performing the higher level functions needed to coordinate a successful experiment.
+Aspuru-Guzik compared it to a brain, performing the higher-level functions needed to coordinate a successful experiment.

-At a session in the Division of Polymeric Materials: Science & Engineering, Aspuru-Guzik also described how ChemOS could help find new materials.
+At the meeting, Aspuru-Guzik also described how ChemOS could help find new materials.
 He said autonomous systems could quickly screen and optimize methods for making carbon nanotubes or discover new metal-organic frameworks that could help us generate, store, and use energy in more environmentally friendly ways.

 Join the conversation